AntonHran/project_console_assistant/README.md

 License: None

-Program expansion and improvement
+Program expansion and improvement.
 Description of the idea:

 1. Add a new game "Tic-Tac-Toe" to the entertainment block of the program.
 The user can choose the game mode: "Two players" where you can play with another person, or "Auto" where the user plays with the program.
 2. Consider adding a GUI developed using Tkinter to the assistant so that the program is not limited to a console application.